IsakTheHacker/jumble-letters/README.md

 # Jumble letters
-Jumble letters is a tool that mixes up every letter in a sentence except the first and last letters in each word
+Jumble letters is a tool that mixes up every letter in a sentence except the first and last letters of each word

 ## Installation
 To install Jumble letters you can choose to compile it yourself (not supported yet...) or download one of our precompiled binaries